loadnetwork/load0/README.md

 First, the user sends data to the load0 REST API `/upload` endpoint -- the data is pushed to load0's S3 bucket and returns an optimistic hash (keccak hash) which allows the users to instantly retrieve the object data from load0.

 After being added to the load0 bucket, the object gets added to the orchestrator queue that uploads the optimistic cached objects to Load Network.
-Using Large Bundle & SuperAccount, the S3 bucket objects get sequentially uploaded to Load and therefore, permanently stored while maintaining very fast uploads and downloads.
+Using Large Bundle & SuperAccount, the S3 bucket objects get sequentially uploaded to Load and therefore, permanently stored while maintaining very fast uploads and downloads. *Object size limit: 1 byte -> 2GB*.

 ```mermaid
 flowchart TB